CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 * **Network Telemetry**: Cyences has a dashboard called "Network Telemetry" which shows a very important information for security team.
 It shows if there is active traffic on a port on a machine which is vulnerable (or has known vulnerability), showing if vulnerability in your environment is actively being exploited.
 This is very critical information for security team.

+* **SOC AI Integration**: Usually, Splunk events are hard to understand for any user without event logging/domain knowledge.
+This feature is useful to see the meaningful and human readable interpretation of the compliacted splunk events.
+Please refer to [SOC AI Integration]({{ site.baseurl }}/install_configure/configuration/#soc-ai-api-configuration) section for configuration guide and more information.

 The Cyences App is a contribution-based project that anyone can provide suggestions for.
 Refer to the following link to offer general feedback or to report an issue: [https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk/issues](https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk/issues)